Take Your Perks with Type 1

 Pretty much nobody can tell us not to have food or juice with us.
 A quick flash of a medical bracelet, prescription or doctor’s note can sidestep most rules about not bringing food or drinks into a venue!
 Places where T1Ds are allowed to bring food whereas others are not can include but are not limited to:

 - Concert venues / Theatre venues

 - Retail stores

-- Not every student gets to head out of class early before lunch, but in most elementary, middle and high schools, that’s exactly what kids with Type 1 can do before heading to the nurse’s office to take insulin, check BG levels, etc!
+- Not every student gets to head out of class early before lunch, but in most elementary, middle and high schools, that’s exactly what kids with type 1 can do before heading to the nurse’s office to take insulin, check blood glucose (BG) levels, etc!

 - Teachers frown upon technology in the classroom, but T1Ds are always allowed to keep their technology on their person (pumps, meters, etc…).
-Even cell phones are permitted if it is connected to your CGM.
+Even cell phones are permitted if it is connected to your continuous glucose monitor (CGM).

 - As mentioned before, food and drink are always allowed in case of a low.

 - Registering for accommodations in college can afford you such perks as early registration for classes, preferred room location or rooms with refrigerators and other benefits to make life easier.